talmobi/miru/README.md

 Miru simply spits the terminal output to the browser (with some prettyfying and honey) as well as cleaning up your command-line watchers into a concice, clear workflow.
 Keeping them nicely separate but also together.

 # For who?
-Probably minimalists and/or people who prefer npm scripts over monolithic configs (not that there's anything wrong with well written monolithic configs!)
+Probably minimalists and/or people who prefer npm scripts over monolithic configs (not that there's anything wrong with monolithic configs, as long as they're well written and clear!)

 # How
 Miru simply runs commands, preferably npm scripts, as child_process.spawn's and attaches listeners to their std.out and std.err streams to figure out when various interesting events occur, such as successful builds, errors and crashes, additionally providing useful things like auto-recovery, live reloads and errors in the browser.